Univ-Wyo-Education/S20-2150/Lectures/Lect-29/Lect-29.md

 1. [https://www.atlassian.com/git/tutorials/using-branches](https://www.atlassian.com/git/tutorials/using-branches)
 1. [https://www.atlassian.com/git/tutorials/using-branches/git-checkout](https://www.atlassian.com/git/tutorials/using-branches/git-checkout)
 1. [https://www.atlassian.com/git/tutorials/using-branches/git-merge](https://www.atlassian.com/git/tutorials/using-branches/git-merge)

-We talked a little bit about a "pure functional" data structure underlying modern compilers.

 git is a source code control system.
 This means that it keeps copies of files that you can use in a project.
 When you make a change it keeps the differences between the changes.